Allen-Synthesis/EuroPi/hardware/build_guide.md

 The basic process of the assembly is simply soldering all of the components for each category listed above in order (with some exceptions), with certain tests along the way if you want to be safe.

 ### Power Supply Soldering

-This section only relates to the Pico PCB
+This section only relates to the Pico PCB so you can put the Jack PCB to the side for a bit.

 #### Solder the Eurorack power connector